the-pudding/starter/README.story.md

 **Where it goes:** `src/js/`

-Take a look at `entry.js`.
+Take a look at `main.js`.
 This is the kickoff file, the only one included and run automatically.

 Then take a look at `graphic.js`, it has some basic skeleton stuff setup for you.
-This is imported and called from `entry.js` once on load, and subsequently on a debounced resize event.
+This is imported and called from `main.js` once on load, and subsequently on a debounced resize event.
 I recommend putting your code in here.
 If you want to create more files, I recommending doing that in `graphic.js`, but remember they won't be executed until you import them.

-[D3 Jetpack](https://github.com/gka/d3-jetpack/) is included globally by default.
+[D3](https://d3js.org/) is included globally by default.
 For any other libraries, it is recommend that you use `npm` to install and import them.
 You can also do it the vanilla way by including them in the `src/assets` folder and putting a script tag in the HTML.

-The JavaScript is transpiled from ES6, and uses Webpack to bundle into a single file.
+The JavaScript is transpiled from ES6, and uses Parcel to bundle into a single file.
 That means each file creates its own closure, so a "global" variable is scoped to a file unless you declare it as `window.variable = ....`.

 #### Installing libraries